jakartaee/specification-committee/progress_review_checklist.md

 From time to time the Specification Committee may request that specification project committer teams submit material for a Progress Review ballot.
 This checklist is for the Mentor to help the committer team gather and organize that material.
+The JESP requires all specification projects submit a progress review every twelve (12) months.
 Once the material is collected and ready (either in a PR, or the mentor simply receives confirmation that the original plan is still valid) the mentor will start a Progress Review ballot.
 This check-list assumes that the previous ballots necessary to get to this state have been successful and material from those events is available.